 Required Interaction: What information is being tracked while you interact online?

 Spend a few minutes clicking around ClickClickClick.click to see just how much metadata can be collected about your Web browser behavior as you navigate online.
 This will give you a sense of how sophisticated Web browser tracking technology has become.
+In addition, consider that the manner of your interaction can be tracked to identify patterns of your engagement that are as unique as your fingerprint or manner of walking.

 Required Data Sheet: What is in a person’s actual profile data?